Global food crisis: Is technology the answer?

 Can technology save world hunger?

 Innovative use of technology can reduce the consequences of conflict, climate change, and food waste and help reshape the global agricultural landscape.
-It can also improve the efficiency and output of agriculture processes.
+It can also improve the efficiency and output of agricultural processes.

 Data-driven agriculture can provide valuable insights and empower farmers to make better decisions that help increase yields and efficiency, reduce the use of unnecessary pesticides, accurately forecast, and contribute to a sustainable food supply.
 Additionally, AI, machine learning, IoT, and blockchain technology can interpret data with predictive analytics to remotely control and manage agricultural processes, monitor crop growth and livestock, gather consumption behaviors, enhance traceability, and bring much-needed predictability to farming.

-The key is to accelerate these technologies affordably to the agricultural communities.
+The key is to accelerate these technologies affordably for agricultural communities.

 And hopefully (with fingers crossed), we do this way before 2050.